The author finds joy in seeing nurse mentees develop professionally. (Republished from 2017.)

 Barbara B. Blozen, EdD, MA, RN-BC, CNL, is associate professor, Nursing Department, New Jersey City University, Jersey City, New Jersey, USA

-Editor’s note: Barbara Blozen will present “Mentoring the Culturally Diverse Nursing Student” on Sunday, 30 July, at the 28th International Nursing Research Congress in Dublin, Ireland.
+Editor’s note: Barbara Blozen presented “Mentoring the Culturally Diverse Nursing Student” at the 2017 International Nursing Research Congress in Dublin, Ireland.
 See the Virginia Henderson Global Nursing e-Repository for additional information.
+This article has been reposted because of technical problems with the RNL website when the article was first published on 7 July 2017.

 Other articles in this series